marianelavflora/marianelavflora/README.md

   - following along with developing a nanosatellite and learning about the aerospace industry.
 - 🤖 **Volunteer:** Robotics and Programming Workshop (August 2024 - November 2024)
   - teaching programming and robotics basics to over 50 students with an amazing team!
-- 👱🏻‍♀️ **Currently Working on:** getting better at electronics and being a better professional!
+- 👱🏻‍♀️ **Currently Working on:** tinkering with my homelab, while getting better at software and electronics!
 - 🌟 **Degree:** Computer Engineering (National University of Córdoba, 2022 - Present)
 - 📚 **Specialization:** BackEnd Web Development (Oracle, May 2023 - October 2023)